 The cheapest way to get to Taman Negara from Kuala Lumpur is to take a bus.
 There are two major operators – Han Travel and NKS Shuttle – both of which can take you either all the way to Kuala Tahan or drop you at Kuala Tembeling where you then hop on a boat from the Kuala Tembeling jetty to Kuala Tahan.

-This is a long day of travel starting at 8am and arriving around 5pm, so it’s best for people with an overnight Taman Negara stay.
+This is a long day of travel starting at 8am and arriving around 5pm, so it’s only for people with an overnight Taman Negara stay.

 You can find this shuttle here.

 Alternatively, you can take a public bus as far as Jenantut and then take another bus or a taxi to Kuala Tahan.
-This will shave 2 hours off the boat trip.
-Han Travel and NKS Shuttle both operate these services.
+Han Travel and NKS Shuttle both operate these services from Jerantut.
+When I was last here, the bus was RM30 per person (which quickly dropped to RM25 when I said no) and a taxi was RM80.

 You can find prices and times for the bus to Jerantut here.

-If you’re looking to travel by train to Taman Negara national park from Kuala Lumpur, you can take a train to Gemas from KL Sentral Station, transfer to the service to Jerantut and then take a taxi or bus from there.
+If you’re looking to travel by train to Taman Negara national park from Kuala Lumpur, you can take a train to Gemas from KL Sentral Station, transfer to the service to Jerantut and then take a taxi or bus from there to Kauala Tahan.

 For the most direct Taman Negara travel route you’ll need to drive or take a taxi to Kuala Tahan.
 Driving can take 3 to 4 hours but is easy.
 A private taxi is the priciest option.